2023 Most Popular Horticulture Associate Degree Schools in Washington

 Check out the horticulture associate degree programs at these schools if you want to attend one of the most popular in Washington.

-Our analysis found Spokane Community College to be the most popular school for horticulture students who want to pursue a associate degree in Washington.
-Located in the medium-sized city of Spokane, Spokane Community College is a public college with a moderately-sized student population.
+Our 2023 rankings named Spokane Community College the most popular school in Washington for horticulture students working on their associate degree.
+Located in the city of Spokane, Spokane Community College is a public college with a medium-sized student population.

 Of the 19 students majoring in horticulture at Spokane Community College, 26% are male and 74% are female.